-Allergy shots (immunotherapy) are sometimes recommended if you cannot avoid the allergen and your symptoms are hard to control.
-This includes regular injections of the allergen.
-Each dose is slightly larger than the dose before it.
-Allergy shots may help your body adjust to the substance that is causing the reaction (antigen).
+Allergy shots (immunotherapy) are sometimes recommended if you cannot avoid thepollen and your symptoms are hard to control.
+This includes regularshots of the pollen you are allergic to.
+Each dose is slightly larger than the dose before it, until you reach the dose that helps control your symptoms.
+Allergy shots may help your body adjust to thepollenthat is causing the reaction.

 Most symptoms of allergic rhinitis can be treated.
 More severe cases need allergy shots.

-Some people (especially children) may outgrow an allergy as the immune system becomes less sensitive to the allergen.
-However, once a substance causes allergies, it usually continues to affect the person over the long term.
+Some people, especially children, may outgrow an allergy as the immune system becomes less sensitive to the trigger.
+Butonce a substance, such as pollen,causes allergies, it often continues to have a long-term effect on the person.